nschoch/nschoch.github.io/voices-to-remember.md

 ![Interview setup](/assets/images/img-interview-setup-small.jpg)

 ### What about video recording?
 I do not offer video recording services.
 I find that video distracts from the interview.
 The interviewee feels pressured to "look good" and present well to the camera.
-In addition, many people act differently when are in front of the camera, looking into the void of the lens.
+In addition, many people act differently when in front of a camera, looking into the void of the lens.
 For the listener, it is harder to sit down to watch a video, especially a long form video, than it is to listen to an audio file.
 Consider that you can listen to an audiobook while you drive but you can't watch a movie.

 ### Some things to think about:
 * Who are we interviewing?